 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
-If you feel implant dentistry is the choice for you, please contact us to schedule your consultation.
+If you feel implant dentistry is the choice for you, please contact us to schedule your free consultation.

 At Commonwealth Dentistry, we believe in doing everything we can to protect your teeth and help you maintain proper dental health.
 One way we do this is by offering dental sealants at all of our Central Virginia locations.
 Dental sealants are made of a safe plastic material that is placed on the chewing surface of your permanent back teeth in order to protect them from bacteria and acids that can contribute to tooth decay.